CheVeraId/domainauth-spec/draft-narea-domainauth.md

 1. **Decentralisation:** The protocol avoids the need for centralised authorities beyond the DNS hierarchy itself.
 Each domain owner has exclusive control over their domain and its associated members.
 2. **Offline verification:** All signature bundles contain sufficient information to be independently verified without requiring external network queries.
-3. **User-friendly identifiers:** Identities are based on familiar, human-readable domain names and usernames rather than cryptographically-derived values.
+3. **User-friendly identifiers:** Identities are based on familiar, human-readable domain names and user names rather than cryptographically-derived values.
 4. **Build upon well-established standards:** DNSSEC for securing DNS responses, X.509 for certificate management, and CMS for digital signatures.
 5. **Minimal trust assumptions:** The protocol reduces trust dependencies by leveraging DNSSEC, limiting potential credential issuance attacks to DNS hierarchy operators (primarily IANA and TLD operators).
 6. **Contextual binding:** Signatures are bound to specific "services", preventing their unauthorised use across different contexts.